Sound Propagation Level Calculator

 Sound Attenuation due to Propagation ("Geometrical Divergence")

-Sound waves propagate as a sphere and follow the "inverse square law" of level reduction.
+Sound waves propagate outwards from the source as a sphere and follow the inverse distance law of reduction in level.

 A general rule is that the level reduces by 6dB per doubling of distance.

-Sound waves are reduced by a barrier depending upon the frequency of the sound waves with lower frequencies less affected.
+Sound waves are reduced by a barrier depending upon the frequency, with low frequencies being less affected.
 The greater the path difference, the more effective the barrier is.

-The barrier attenuation calculation in the guidance is limited to 20dB for a single barrier and 25dB for two barriers.
-Toggle this with the "Apply limit" checkbox.
+- ISO9613-2: The barrier effect is limited to 20dB for a single barrier and 25dB for two barriers.

 Sound waves are reflected or absorbed by the ground depending upon the frequency of the sound wave and how porous the ground is (indicated by the "Ground Factor" value G).